bbenchoff/AGaMEMnon/docs/ANALOG_FABRIC_BOUNDARY.md

 The remaining ten ADC0 data lanes and the fabric-to-ADC control corridors remain unsupported in the open route graph.
-Register drivers and board-level analog tests are no longer absent — see the qualified subset at the top of this document — but they run against a vendor-macro fabric image, not an open-emitted one.
+Register drivers and board-level analog tests exist — see the qualified subset at the top of this document — but they run against a vendor-macro fabric image, not an open-emitted one.